BAK2K3/hard-drivers/README.md

     * Re-run and assess.

-## Logic and Functionality Testing
+## Functional Testing

-Logic and Functionality testing was completed manually, with each feature being tested as described below.
+Testing the Functional Requirements was completed manually, with each feature being tested as described below.

 1. Nav brand